prd-khoa-luu/arizona-stay/README.md

   * When you enter a casual restaurant (like Applebee's, Olive Garden, or Chili's), a waiter/waitress may ask you "dine-in or takeout?"
 That means they are asking if you want to sit down and enjoy their meal on the premise ("dine in" or "eat in") or order their food to be packed and taken away to eat elsewhere ("takeout" or "takeaway" or "to go").
   * Customers are generally expected to clear their own trays and dispose of their trash at fast food chains (e.g. McDonald's, Chick-fil-A, Burger King, KFC, In-N-Out, Arby's, Wendy's)
 * Tipping
-  * Standard (for restaurants): 15-25%
+  * Tipping culture
+    * Tipping is not legally required, but is socially expected in many service settings, with 15-20% being the norm
+    * If you can’t afford to tip, you can’t afford to eat out
+    * What if the food is bad? --> Tipping is for service, not food quality; consider tipping normally and addressing the food issue with the manager or kitchen
+    * Tip 10% or less if the service was truly bad -- but rarely leave nothing unless the service was egregiously awful and you’ve spoken to a manager
+  * Amount
+    * Sit-down/full-service restaurant: 15-20%, more for outstanding service
-  * Counter service: 0-5%
+    * Counter service: 0-10%
     * At major fast food chains (see examples above), tipping is generally not expected or required
   * Automatic gratuities: 18% to 20% of the bill
     * Often automatically added onto the bill for large parties, with more than 5 diners in the group
     * You cannot refuse to pay an automatic gratuity since the payment is a service charge